buurd/personal-details/Documentation/README.md

  - REDDIT

 # Uses cases
-- As a person of the system i would like to register my personal details, such as
+- As a user of the system i would like to register my personal details, such as
     - name,
     - adresses,
     - email,
     - handles to social media,
     - important dates.

-- As a person of the system i would like to edit my personal details when they are subject to change.
+- As a user of the system I would like to edit my personal details when they are subject to change.

+- As a user of the system I would like to add and remove on all attributes that are lists in the Person-object.

 # Non functional requirements
  - The application shall not contain dependencies on deprecated dependencies.